MikeGawi/ePiframe/README.md

 * Pulls photos (videos are ignored) from one or more albums in Google Photos and automatically prepares them for attached e-paper display
 * Non-HDMI e-Paper Waveshare SPI displays supported
 * No additional storage or 3rd party software is required as only one and current photo is downloaded and processed per frame update
-* Updating after time interval with option to change time per photo
+* Updating after time interval with option to change time per photo (by hot word in photo description)
 * Off hours per different days
 * Photo filtering (by creation date, number of images)
 * Showing randomly, descendingly or ascendingly by creation date